kiegroup/dashboard-builder/modules/README.md

 Once logged, the jBPM Process Dashboard can be accessed in two ways:

 1. As root, by selecting the jBPM Dashboard workspace at the top administration toolbar.
-2. Typing the following url <code>http://localhost:8080/dashbuilder/workspace/jbpm-dashboard</code>
+2. Typing the following URL: <code>http://localhost:8080/dashbuilder/workspace/jbpm-dashboard</code>

 In order to populate the jBPM dashboard with dummy data (only for the H2 database), go to the **modules/dashboard-showcase/WEB-INF/etc/sql** directory and run the **jbpm_demo.sh** script.